alecpm/opsworks-web-python/plone_buildout/README.md

   *  Undeploy: `plone_buildout::solr-undeploy`
   *  Shutdown: `plone_buildout::solr-stop`

-All solr configuration should be done in the buildout configs.
+All solr configuration should be done in the buildout base.cfg.

 #### Redis Layer